KD131/soft-sem1-datascience-sp1/README.md

 I didn't finish every task, sadly.
 I didn't integrate categorical encoding properly, and I didn't get to explore if any values were correlated.

 Given how limited our dataset is, both in sample and feature size, I am unsure how good the results would be.
 There's not much to compare.

+# SP2
+The second part of the project centred around acquiring more numerical data and using it in machine learning algorithms.

+## What did I do?
+In this exercise, we got some more numerical data from [Proff.dk](https://proff.dk/), specifically more accurate data regarding no. employees and financial reports dating back some years.

+I then plotted the data to investigate it, and used that financial data to create a model for a specific company that can predict their profits for a given year.

+I unfortunately did not have time to do any classification for task 3 of the assignment.
+I will do it soon, but at the time of hand-in, it has not been done.

+## Methods
+We do not have access to the Proff.dk API, so I instead built a web-scraper to fetch the data, I wanted.
+Like my other functions that fetch data from somewhere, I save it to a JSON file, so that it doesn't need to be fetched every time the code is run.

+I used a **LinearRegression** model to predict a company's profits given a year.
+The model is trained on that compnay's prior finances each year, so it makes sense to just plot a line with the trend over the years.

+## Challenges
+The webscraper took way longer than anticipated to create.
+I build a Pandas dataframe from the finance table and clean it and process it so it contains what I want.
+That took some bug fixing.

+When reading the JSON file, it would insert the rows in incorrect order which also took some time to figure out.
+That could've been avoided by not saving everything to JSON and then reading it from a file, but it makes the program run faster and saves on network calls.

+I had some doubts on what the right way to train the linear regression model on profits would be.
+It makes sense to build a more general model that takes more parameters.
+However, the companies vary wildly in their finances, and we also don't have much other data to use.

+So I trained a model for specific companies using that company's financial data for the previous years.

+## Accuracy
+Because I only have a max of 9 years history for the linear regression model, there's not a lot of data to do a *train-test split* on.
+I therefore do not have any test data to actually test the accuracy of the model.

+## Improvements
+If we had more data to generalise the model instead of being specific to a company, and we had more companies, we could more confidently split the data to actually test the accuracy.